 What to Plant For Fall

-You can start vegetable seeds indoors in late-summer for transplants for the fall garden, and direct seed many cool season crops directly into the garden August through Mid-October!
+You can start vegetable seeds indoors in late summer for transplants for the fall garden, and direct seed many cool-season crops directly into the garden from August through Mid-October!

 Cooler temperatures and soaking fall rains will help your plants establish stronger root systems before their winter slumber.
 For this blog, we will focus on what to plant for the fall season when it comes to vegetables and annuals, so that you don’t have to waste your seeds or slow down your green thumb.